Leslie Mancuso, PhD, RN, FAAN

 President and Chief Executive Officer

 Dr. Leslie Mancuso is the President and CEO of Jhpiego, an international nonprofit health organization affiliated with Johns Hopkins University.
 For 44 years and in 155 countries, Jhpiego has worked with frontline health workers to design and implement low-cost innovative solutions to prevent the needless death of women and their families.
-Since Dr. Mancuso’s arrival at Jhpiego in 2002, the organization’s budget grew from $5 million to $360 million, and the number of public health programs expanded from 4 to 100.
-Jhpiego has over 3,600 employees, up from only 188 in 2002, and 90 percent of them are in the field.
+Since Dr. Mancuso’s arrival at Jhpiego in 2002, the organization’s budget grew from $5 million to $408 million, and the number of public health programs expanded from 4 to 100.
+Jhpiego has about 4,000 employees, up from only 188 in 2002, and 90 percent of them are in the field.
 Dr. Mancuso’s vision for Jhpiego is rooted in her belief that the organization must engage in programs that are sustainable, that is, programs that build on the capacity of countries to create a well-prepared network of health care professionals and a strong health system that they can build upon to care for themselves.

 Dr. Mancuso, a nurse and an American Academy of Nursing Fellow, is a recognized international business leader with a track record of success in bringing accountability to and navigating changes in the international nonprofit sector.
 Dr. Mancuso has over 25 years of experience in developing public and private partnerships with organizations such as Bill & Melinda Gates Foundation, Chevron, ExxonMobil, GE Foundation, GlaxoSmithKline, Laerdal Medical, Merck and USAID.
 Dr. Mancuso was appointed as Jhpiego’s President and CEO following a 13-year career with Project HOPE, where she served as Chief Operating Officer and then as Acting CEO.